-Without a doubt one of the subjects that is the most mysterious to people is the credit report.
-People have all sorts of misconceptions about the credit report, what it is for and how it is used.
-So let’s see if I can help breakdown some of these myths.
+Without a doubt, one of the subjects that is the most mysterious to people is the credit report.
+As a result, people have all sorts of misconceptions about the credit report, what it is for, and how it is used.
+So let’s see if I can help break down some of these myths.

 Credit Repair Does Not Make You Better at Managing Your Finances

 The reporting of items on your credit report is not mandatory by your creditors.
-They will voluntarily report your account performance.
-Vendors or contractors of credit bureaus will gather public record information from courthouses regarding liens and lawsuits.
-So by its very nature the credit report can’t make any determination about how well you manage your money.
+Instead, they will voluntarily report your account performance.
+In addition, credit bureaus vendors or contractors will gather public record information from courthouses regarding liens and lawsuits.
+So by its very nature, the credit report can’t determine how well you manage your money.